 Cyber Security and Critical Energy Infrastructure Program (CCEIP)

-The Call for Proposals under the under the Cyber Security and Critical Energy Infrastructure Program is now closed following the submission deadline of 23:59 EDT, May 15, 2019.
+The Call for Proposals under the Cyber Security and Critical Energy Infrastructure Program is now closed.
 Please check back for the latest information on the program.

 The Cyber Security and Critical Energy Infrastructure Program (CCEIP) received $2.42 million over 5 years to enhance the cyber security and resilience of domestic and cross-border energy infrastructure, in support of Canada’s National Cyber Security Strategy.